Alexander-Savage/Code-Portfolio/README.md

 2. Show some backend code/projects.
 3. Show I understand API's, setting up my own API definition and calling the API to connect the back and front end. (currently using fastAPI)
 4. Setup a (probably simplistic) GitActions Pipeline to push the code to GCP so I can show off my awesome project!

+### What has been done as of Tuesday 12th September 2023: